Chart Color Schemes

 San Remo has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region.
-Notable projects include Bass Coast College - San Remo Campus, San Remo Structure Plan, Victorian Desalination Plant Expansion, and Great Southern Offshore Wind Farm.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects that may impact this region.
+Major projects include Bass Coast College - San Remo Campus, San Remo Structure Plan, Victorian Desalination Plant Expansion, and Great Southern Offshore Wind Farm.
+These are the key initiatives likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.